How to get Google Analytics data into Freshsales CRM

 Wrap up

-If you're wanting to get Google Analytics data into Freshsales CRM, then Attributer is a great solution.
+If you want to get Google Analytics data sent to Freshsales CRM so you can see where your leads & customers are coming from, then Attributer is a great option.

 Get Started For Free